-A Hadley Cell is an Atmospheric circulation pattern of upward motion at the equator a few kilometers, then toward the poles to about 30 degrees latitude (on Earth) then down to the surface and back to the equator.
-It was identified by George Hadley in the 18th century and explains the easterly Trade Winds at the base of the cell, because the flow toward the equator (e.g., north-to-south in the northern hemisphere) at the surface is deflected by the Coriolis Force (this deflection being called the Coriolis Effect).
-The term Hadley Circulation refers to the general circulation pattern including Hadley cells.
+A Hadley cell is an atmospheric circulation pattern of upward motion at the equator a few kilometers, then toward the poles to about 30 degrees latitude (on Earth) then down to the surface and back to the equator.
+It was identified by George Hadley in the 18th century and explains the easterly trade winds at the base of the cell, because the flow toward the equator (e.g., north-to-south in the northern hemisphere) at the surface is deflected by the Coriolis force (this deflection being called the Coriolis effect).
+The term Hadley circulation refers to the general circulation pattern including Hadley cells.

-The Earth also has a Ferrel Cell or Zone Of Mixing, a circulation pattern joining the two: some of the air rising as per the polar cell splitting from it, moving southward and descending with the current of the Hadley cell, then returning northward to rejoin the polar cell.
-It was first theorized by William Ferrel in the 19th century.
-Analogously associated with it are the winds known as the Westerlies.
+The Earth also has polar cells or polar vortices, air rising closer to 60 degrees latitude, within the troposphere (to no more than 8 km), moving poleward and descending close to the pole.
+The Earth also has Ferrel cells or zones of mixing, circulation patterns joining the Hadley cells with the polar cells: some of the air rising as per the polar cell splitting from it, moving toward the equator and descending with the current of the Hadley cell, then returning toward the pole to rejoin the polar cell.
+Ferrel cells were first theorized by William Ferrel in the 19th century.
+Analogously associated with them are the winds known as the westerlies.